eMetaboHUB/Forum-DiseasesChem/README.md

 For each analysis: all results and intermediary data will be exported in a dedicated sub-directory named as the resource (option u).
 In this sub-directory, you can find count data associated with Chemical entities, MeSH descriptors and their co-occurrences (eg. directory MESH_PMID).
 In the sub-directory results, you can find the table that resume counts for each association.
-It is this table that is used later to compute Fisher exact tests on each association.
+This table that is used later to compute Fisher exact tests on each association.
 From this table to the final result table containing all statistical values, there are several intermediary files produced.

 These intermediary files are:
 - r_fisher.csv: correspond to the table containing results after the Fisher exact test computation.